 Type 2 diabetes is escalating as a national public health problem, and the rapidly rising incidence in younger people will certainly be followed by premature coronary and stroke disease.

 Our work has shown that Type 2 diabetes is caused by abnormal fat storage accumulation in the pancreas.
-Research on how this may be reversed is available.
+Research on how Type 2 may be reversed is available.
 Application of a newly developed magnetic resonance method has allowed the importance of the pancreas fat content to be evaluated.

 Other current studies have allowed identification of the failure of muscle glycogen storage and abnormal storage of fat in muscle after eating in Type 2 diabetes.
 This work is revolutionising concepts of intra-organ energy storage after eating both in normal health and in diabetes.
 Additionally it has been demonstrated that DPP-4 inhibitors (specifically Vildagliptin) decrease liver fat stores.